REVALUATION 1

 9,450.00

 Example 2: You place an asset in service in Year 1, Quarter 1.
-The asset cost is $10,000, the life is 5 years, and you are using straight-line depreciation.
+The

 In Year 2, Quarter 1 you revalue the asset using a revaluation rate of 5%.
 Then in Year 4, Quarter 1 you revalue the asset again using a revaluation rate of -10%.